The continuing trend of content consumption shifting from paper to screen looks set to accelerate.

 There were a couple of other trends that are interesting / worrying…

 For the media industry, consumption of business and financial news dropped across all types of access (print, telelvision and the web).
-The number of affluent consumers who watched business, financial and economic news on television and online video dropped 28 per cent from 2009, while personal finance and investing programs fell 23 per cent.
+The number of affluent consumers who watched business, financial and economic news on television and online video dropped 28 per cent from 2009, while personal finance and investing programs fell 23 per cent (Financial Times, paywalled).
 Business and financial news in print declined 20 per cent, and business and investing websites drew 10 per cent fewer viewers.
 People’s readership of print media also fell 16 per cent over 2009, while Internet usage increased by 12 per cent.

 This means that people are generally less well-informed about national and international news, which really can’t be good for society, nor is it good for the print news industry – although an ad campaign by the magazine industry suggests a fightback…my colleague Liz blogged about it earlier in the year.